Shitou (activist): Filmmaking

-Method and Collaborators
+Method and collaborators

 Shitou uses documentary filmmaking as a tool for social and political change, particularly in her lesbian activism.
 Due to limited resources as an independent filmmaker, Shitou began her filmmaking career by using non-traditional methods such as digital video technology to film her projects.
 These tactics were shared amongst filmmakers in the region, where they collaborated to learn how to take advantage of DV technology when there was no blockbuster budget available for independent queer filmmakers.
 DV technology was also widely available, cheap, and an accessible method to produce and create films.

 With an educational background in the creative arts, and Shitou created many works in the fields of photography and oil painting, but when it came to filmmaking, she was self-taught.
-She has made 3 documentary films so far.
+She has made three documentary films.
 Themes that are often found in her films include feminist and queer histories, and broader social and political issues like the loss of culture and uneven development in different regions in China, as seen in her film Women 50 Minutes (2006).
 In Dyke March (2002), Shitou uses her personal experience as a Chinese lesbian and a participatory approach to embody what the real-life experience is like for a lesbian.

-Modes of Production and Distribution
+Modes of production and distribution

 State censorship was and continues to be a major barrier for queer filmmakers in China.
 In China, the censorship system for films means that new films must pass inspection from the Beijing Film Bureau and the State Administration of Radio, Film, and Television.
 Institutions and organizations within the censorship system have the power to ban queer films from being produced and they can control where and how films are released.
 To bypass some of the censorship laws, organizers acquired and screened pirated versions of queer films from the black market and various unofficial channels.
 Domestically produced Chinese queer films like Shitou’s have a better chance of reaching an international audience rather than a Chinese audience due to the strict censorship laws.
 Both domestically produced and illegally sourced queer films have therefore been distributed in underground channels, such as semi-organized film festivals like the Beijing Queer Film Festival.